neuro4ml/neuro4ml.github.io/Week_5/1-Spiking.md

 A more generally applicable approach is a method called surrogate gradients.
 We'll talk more about this in a later section.
 The key idea is we do the same smoothing, but only when we're computing gradients, not for the the forward pass.

 * It's a bit surprising, but this works.
-We provide gradients to a different function from the one we’re optimising, but it gives us good solutions.
+We provide gradients to a different function from the one we're optimising, but it gives us good solutions.
 We have some ideas of why this works but it's not a fully rigorous explanation.

     * This method is still quite computationally expensive, but it is feasible to use it for networks of a few thousand neurons at least. 😑